bpanel-org/faucet/README.md

 For example, if you're using a dedicated node for your faucet, you might just want to use your `primary` wallet since that is the default wallet created by a bcoin, bcash, or hsd node.

+#### Faucet Passphrase
+If your faucet wallet has a passphrase set (highly recommended), you can set it for your client with the `faucet-passphrase` config.

 ### Setting configs
 The bPanel Faucet plugin uses the bPanel configuration system, built with [bcfg](https://github.com/bcoin-org/bcfg).
 These can be set at runtime (i.e. `npm run start -- --faucet-admin=true --faucet-id=foobar`), in your bpanel's `config.js` file or with an environment variable